kitajchuk/clutch/README.md

 Clutch aims to be a simple, adapter-based scaffold for building modern wep applications.
 It's design uses a simple ORM adapter concept to normalize the high-level data structures.
 From there the system leaves the doors open for you to build, template and work with your data in its provided service format.

 #### Prismic.io
-The Prismic.io adapter works out of the box.
+The Prismic adapter works out of the box.
 Prismic allows `JSON` authoring of content models so its a bit easier to do the initial setup.

-* Create your Prismic.io repository
+* Create your Prismic repository
 * Add your repositories API access key to `server/config.js`
 * Make sure the `adapter` property is set to `prismic`
 * In your repository create a single content type called `Site`